Junkfood-dk/JunkFoodAdmin/supabase/localSupabase_README.md

 Ensure that you have docker running.

-Then run following command in you terminal:
+Then run following command in your terminal:
 ```shell
 supabase login
 ```